NCEMS/CURE2025_Comparative_massSpec/README.md

 1. After successful login, you’ll be on the CyVerse [Services](https://user.cyverse.org/services) page.

 ![images/services_page.png](images/services_page.png)
 2. In the *My Services* part of the page find and click **“Discovery Environment”**.
-   * If you don’t see it immediately, scroll down a little.

 3. The Discovery Environment interface will load a sub window highlighting its key features.
 Click the `Luanch` button in the upper right corner to go to the Discovery Environment.
     * This is where you can browse your data, run analyses, and launch apps.

 ![images/DE_keyfeatures.png](images/DE_keyfeatures.png)